Atralin Consumer (continued)

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Atralin (tretinoin) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using tretinoin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+PRECAUTIONS: Before using tretinoin, tell your doctor or pharmacist if you are allergic to it; or to vitamin A-related drugs (other retinoids such as isotretinoin); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: eczema.